OlivierLD/raspberry-coffee/README.md

 The Raspberry Pi is self-sufficient, if this is all you have, nothing is preventing you from accessing **_all_** the features presented here.

 But let us be honest, Integrated Development Environments (IDE) are quite cool.
 In my opinion, IntelliJ leads the pack, and Eclipse, JDeveloper, NetBeans follow.
-Cloud9 provides amazing features, on line.
+Cloud9 provides amazing features, on-line.
 Smaller ones like GreenFoot, BlueJ are also options to consider.

 Those two last ones might be able to run on a Raspberry Pi, but forget about the others..., they use way too much RAM.
 The features they provide definitely increase productivity, and when you use them, you learn as you code.
 Code-insight, auto-completion and similar features are here to help.
 And I'm not even talking about the *remote debugging* features they provide as well.
+Several IDEs are also providing remote development features, through SSH.
+That means that you run an IDE on a laptop, powerful enough, and the code you write sits on the Raspberry Pi.
+This could also be _**very**_ appealing.

 So, as the Raspberry Pi is not the only machine on my desk, I develop on a laptop using IntelliJ (with several GigaBytes of RAM, like 8, 16, ...), and I use `scp` to transfer the code to (and possibly from) the Raspberry Pi.
 Worst case scenario, I do a `git push` from the development machine, and a `git pull` from the Raspberry Pi.
 I found it actually faster and more efficient than developing directly on the Raspberry Pi.

 ##### Something to keep in mind

 The Java Virtual Machine (JVM) implements the Java Platform Debugging Architecture (JPDA).
 This allows **_remote debugging_**.
 In other words, you run the code on the Raspberry Pi, but you debug it (set breakpoints, introspect variable values, etc) on another machine (the one where the IDE runs).
 This is specially useful when the code interacts with sensors and other devices that are not supported from the laptop.
 This will make your life considerably easier than if you used another language missing it (like Python, C, and many others).
 It uses TCP between the debugger and the debuggee.

 ---

 ### Raspberry Pi, a possible thing of the Internet of Things...
-  * The Raspberry Pi is a fully featured Linux computer, which can - as such - connect to the Internet.
+  * The Raspberry Pi is a _fully featured_ Linux computer, which can - as such - connect to the Internet.
   * The Raspberry Pi has a General Purpose Input Output (GPIO) interface that allows it to drive all kind of electronic components, from a simple LED to a complex robot, and including all kind of sensors (GPS, light resistors, pressure sensors, temperature sensors, all kinds!).
 None of the above is new.
 Connecting to the Internet does not impress anyone anymore.
 Driving a robot, modern kitchens are full of robots, cars are loaded with electronic components...
 **But** what if we put those two together, with the Raspberry Pi sitting in between.